SoftwareUnderstanding/software-iodata/README.md

 The `consumesData` and `producesData` properties are deliberately limited and do not provide a full specification of the input/output of software.
-Both properties merely describe what kind data *MAY* be consumed or produced, with no guarantees and no explicit relations between any of them.
+Both properties merely describe what kind data is consumed or produced as one of the inputs or outputs of a software tool, with no guarantees and no explicit relations between any of them.
 If multiple objects are specified, it's not defined whether this is a union or intersection.
 The constraints on the data classes themselves (in the above example: `encodingFormat`,`inLanguage`), however,